exomia/framework/README.md

 16/09/2021:
 &nbsp;&nbsp;&nbsp;&nbsp;exomia/framework will make the move to be a modern and cross platform framework in the future.
 &nbsp;&nbsp;&nbsp;&nbsp;It will support windows and linux at the start (current status can be found [here](https://github.com/exomia/framework/tree/feature/linux)).
 &nbsp;&nbsp;&nbsp;&nbsp;Therefore, we will change the graphics api and so we will move from DirectX to Vulkan.

-&nbsp;&nbsp;&nbsp;&nbsp;Stay tuned for more information in the future!
+Stay tuned for more information in the future!

 ## Installing